joelscreen/python-projects/projects/pong game/Old Versions/README.md

 # Versions
 - Alpha 1.0.0: Base game, with a timer and a restart menu
+- Alpha 1.0.1:
+              - Updated the UI to look nicer

 # Screenshots
 <img width="1281" height="748" alt="image" src="https://github.com/user-attachments/assets/0ff1a7ac-6e16-4ef4-9f46-1d3bba1117a1" />